jc-bao/CMU16-715-Robot-Dynamics/contact.md

   - Hybrid/Event-Driven Method: detect contact with guard function with extra jump map.
 Common in control.
     - Pros: not stiff, can use standard ODE solver.
     - Cons: Scale poorly with number of contacts, handle simutaneous contacts poorly, not differentiable, hard to design general simulators.
   - Time-stepping methods:compute the contact force at each time step to satisfy the contact constraint.
-Used in Gazebo, Dart, Gazebo.
+Used in Gazebo, Dart, Bullet.
     - Pros: scales well with number of contacts, handle simultaneous contacts well, give correct physics.
     - Cons: computationally expensive (solve optimization at each time step), not differentiable